h-solak/calculator/README.md

 # calculator
 https://h-solak.github.io/calculator/
-A basic calculator made with HTML, CSS, Javascript, and JQuery.
+A basic calculator I made with HTML, CSS, Javascript, and JQuery.
+The purpose of this project was to convert a design to website.
 UI design is from --> https://www.figma.com/community/file/984658356416751911

 Bugs